sangcu/build99.com/page-views/docs/_contents/5_Application-Guides/3_Working-with-database.md

 In this example, There are variables: `hostname`, `dbname`, `username`, `password`.

-If you want to use it in your application, example: `hostname`, then use this command
+If you want to use it in your application, for example: `hostname``, then use this command

 ```console
 $ ylambda vars ref databases.transfer_v1.hostname DB_HOST